fergalmoran/next-auth-aspnetcore-adapter/README.md

 A Next Auth adapter for using ASP.Net Core as your identity provider

-An example API server can be found at [Damien Fowler](https://github.com/davidfowl)'s [IdentityEndpointsSample](https://github.com/davidfowl/IdentityEndpointsSample)
+An example API server can be found at [David Fowler](https://github.com/davidfowl)'s [IdentityEndpointsSample](https://github.com/davidfowl/IdentityEndpointsSample)